rajamukerji/irr-genius/ios/README.md

 ```

 ### Building and Running
+1. Ensure SwiftFormat is installed (see Prerequisites above)
-1. Select target device or simulator
+2. Select target device or simulator
-2. Press `⌘+R` to build and run
+3. Press `⌘+R` to build and run
-3. Or use Product → Run from the menu
+4. Or use Product → Run from the menu

-Note: The shared scheme runs a pre-build action that formats the `ios/` codebase with SwiftFormat (if installed).
-Install with `brew install swiftformat`.
+**Important**: The project includes a pre-build action that automatically formats the Swift codebase using SwiftFormat.
+The build will fail if SwiftFormat is not installed.

 ### Running Tests
 ```bash